ibm-cloud-docs/resiliency/example-icd-dr-design.md

 * {{site.data.keyword.cloud_notm}} Databases for MySQL

 For these database types, it is possible to restore the last daily backup and then roll forward by applying transaction logs to a particular point in time.

+{{site.data.keyword.cloud_notm}} Databases for Elasticsearch does not feature point-in-time recovery.

 ## How to enact a recovery
 {: #icd-enact-recovery}